onisstudio/personal-journal-ms3/README.md

 When testing on the official validator services I had some errors with duplicate ids for some elements, errors that were corrected.

-Tested HTML, CSS and JS on the official validator services.
-No major issues found.
+After fixing the ids issues, tested HTML, CSS and JS on the official validator services.
+No other major issues found.

 ## Deployment

 The site is hosted on GitHub, deployed from the master branch.
 The deployed site will update automatically upon new commits to the master branch.

 The project is also hosted on Heroku [here](https://personaljournal.herokuapp.com/).
-To deploy the app to Heroku, you typically use the git push command to push the code from your local repository's master branch to your heroku remote, like so: $ git push heroku master.
+To deploy the app to Heroku, you typically use the git push command to push the code from your local repository's master branch to your heroku remote, like so: \$ git push heroku master.

 To run locally, you can clone this repository directly into the editor of your choice by pasting git clone <https://github.com/onisstudio/personal-journal-ms3.git> into your terminal.
 To cut ties with this GitHub repository, type git remote rm origin into the terminal.